Monday, 30 December 2019

 Bryn Crwn (SH 785 456) – 400m Sub-Pedwar addition

-There has been an addition to the listing of Y Pedwarau - The 400m Hills of Wales due to analysis of data on the Geograph and WalkLakes websites, coupled with the 5m contouring on the OS Maps website.
+There has been an addition to the listing of Y Pedwarau - The 400m Hills of Wales, with the summit height, bwlch height and their locations, the drop and status of the hill initially derived from analysis of data on the Geograph and WalkLakes websites, coupled with the 5m contouring on the OS Maps website, and with confirmation via subsequent LIDAR analysis conducted by Myrddyn Phillips.

 The criteria for the list that this addition applies to are:

-The name the hill is listed by is Bryn Crwn, and it is adjoined to the Arenig group of hills, which are situated in the central part of North Wales (Region A, Sub-Region A3), and it is positioned with a minor road to its west and the B4407 road to its south and has Llyn Conwy to its north-west, and has the village of Penmachno towards the north and Ysbyty Ifan towards the north-east.
+The name the hill is listed by is Bryn Crwn, and it is adjoined to the Arenig Fach group of hills, which are situated in the central part of North Wales (Region C1, Sub-Region C1A), and it is positioned with a minor road to its west and the B4407 road to its south and has Llyn Conwy to its north-west, and has the village of Penmachno towards the north and Ysbyty Ifan towards the north-east.

-Prior to analysis of data on the Geograph and WalkLakes websites this hill was listed with an estimated c 19m of drop based on the 487m summit spot height that appears on contemporary Ordnance Survey 1:25,000 Explorer maps and an estimated bwlch height of c 468m based on interpolation of 10m contouring between 460m – 470m.
+Prior to analysis of data on the Geograph and WalkLakes websites this hill was listed with an estimated c 19m of drop, based on the 487m summit spot height that appears on the contemporary Ordnance Survey 1:25,000 Explorer map and an estimated c 468m bwlch height, based on interpolation of 10m contouring between 460m – 470m.

 Extract from the Ordnance Survey 1:25,000 Explorer map